puppetlabs/trapperkeeper/README.md

 ### To Trapperkeeper Or Not To Trapperkeeper

-Trapperkeeper gives us a lot of flexibility on how we decide to package and eploy applications and services.
+Trapperkeeper gives us a lot of flexibility on how we decide to package and deploy applications and services.
 When should you use it?
 The easiest rule of thumb is: if it's possible to expose your code as a simple library with no dependencies on trapperkeeper, it's highly preferable to go that route.
 Here are some things that might be reasonable indicators that you should consider exposing